aiven/devportal/docs/products/flink/index.rst

 What is Aiven for Flink?
 ------------------------

-Aiven for Flink is a fully managed **distributed processing engine for stateful computations over data streams**, deployable in the cloud of your choice which can enable the creation of streaming data pipelines on top of your data.
+Aiven for Flink is a fully managed **distributed processing engine for stateful computations over data streams**, deployable in the cloud of your choice enabling the creation of streaming data pipelines on top of your data.

 Why Flink?